MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 ## Week 7 Homework: :house:

-* For this tutorial, we used the **tagwise** disperssion to estimate the DEGs (see section 8.
+* For this tutorial, we used the **tagwise** dispersion to estimate the DEGs (see section 8.
 Detecting Differentially Expressed Genes).
-Using the other available methods *common, and auto*, repeat the detection of the top 100 statistically significant genes (DEGs).
+Using the other available methods *common*, and *auto*, repeat the detection of the **top 100** statistically significant genes (DEGs).
+One list ofr each method.
-* Create a list of the overlaping DEGs among the detectected with each disperssion method
+* Create a list of the overlaping DEGs
 * Send your homework via e-mail